Matt Vierling Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.5 K/9, the fourth-best in MLB.

-- The Twins have a 3.69 team ERA that ranks third across all MLB pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third among all MLB pitching staffs.

-- Twins pitchers combine to allow the eighth-fewest home runs in baseball (77 total, one per game).
+- Twins pitchers combine to allow the sixth-fewest home runs in baseball (77 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.